Aorimn/dislocker/README.txt

 This software has been designed to read BitLocker encrypted partitions under a Linux system.
-The driver used to only read volumes encrypted under a Windows 7 system but is now Windows Vista and 8 capable and has the write functionality.
+The driver used to only read volumes encrypted under a Windows 7 system but see now its capabilities extended to:
+ - Windows Vista, 7 and 8 encrypted partitions;
+ - BitLocker-To-Go encrypted partitions - that's USB/FAT32 partitions;
+ - be able to write on the above partitions.

 The core driver is composed of a library, with multiple binaries (see the NOTES section below) using this library.
 Two binaries are of interest when wanting to